the-vampiire/hacktoberithms/README.md

 # Other ways to contribute

+## help people who are stuck
+- use the Issues comments and PR reviews to help each other improve as developers

 ## improve a solution
 - repeat the process above but modify an existing solution file
 - describe what you changed and why so that others can learn how to write better code